ystv/stv-web/README.md

 For docker there is a docker file so use this command to make the container `docker run -p 6691:6691 --name ystv-stv-web -v <location of db folder>:/db -v <location of toml folder>:/toml --restart=always ystv-stv-web:latest`

-The DB folder can be left empty as there will be a db file created
+The DB folder can be left empty as there will be a db file created.
-for the TOML folder then use the example config.toml for reference.
+For the TOML folder, then use the example config.toml for reference.